radicle-dev/radicle-contracts/docs/how_the_pool_works.md

 For the example sake let's assume that the delta's proxy weights sum must be equal to 5.
 The proxy has 2 receivers: A with weight 3 and B with weight 2.
-The sender wants to start sending via the proxy 2 per block or 10 per cycle.
+The sender wants to start sending via the proxy 2 per second or 10 per cycle.
 It's 2 per cycle per proxy weight.

 ![](how_the_pool_works_7.png)